-To this day, there is still no standardized scientific definition for the term intelligence.
-W. Stern (1911), a pioneer in the field of intelligence, defines intelligence as the “general capacity of an individual consciously to adjust his thinking to new requirements”.
-Intelligence is a hypothetical construct which can only be observed in behavior.
+There is still no standardized scientific definition for the term ‘intelligence’.
+W. Stern (1911), a pioneer in the field of intelligence, defined intelligence as the ‘general capacity of an individual to consciously adjust his thinking to new requirements’.
+Intelligence is a hypothetical construct that can only be observed in behavior.
 Read here about methodological basics.

 The term intelligence comprises verbal and mathematical abilities as well as logical reasoning.

 Binet was one of the first persons that attempted to make intelligence measurable.
 At the beginning of the 20th century, he was commissioned to develop an intelligence test to measure the intellectual capacity of school children.
 The goal of the test was to identify children with learning disabilities in order to provide them with special individualized help.

 The level of difficulty of the test was scaled in ascending order and was supposed to assess the intellectual age of a child with tasks usually passed by 6-year-olds, 7-year-olds, etc.